rhwood/WMATAUI.swift/README.md

 ## Supported Platforms

 - iOS 14.0 or newer
+- macOS 10.15 or newer
+- macOS Catalyst 14.0 or newer
 - tvOS 14.0 or newer

-- macOS Catalyst 14.0 or newer
+Note that some font-related methods require macOS 11 or newer.

-This has not been tested on watchOS and needs work to support macOS 11.0 (without Catalyst) or newer.
+This has not been tested on watchOS.